RaVeR76/bufcwoman/readme.md

 * As a site owner, I want users to visit the website and understand what the club is all about
 * As a site owner, I want girls and women to feel that joining the club is right for them
 * As a site owner, I want to help my local home town womans team attract the best talent in the local and surrounding areas
+* As a site owner, I want users to be able to access all the clubs contact methods and social media accounts
-* As a site owner, I want
+* As a site owner, I want users to be able to contact me through the method of an online form

 ### **User Requirements and Expectations**